MicrosoftDocs/ai-builder/ai-builder-docs/distribute-prompt.md

 Using this process, you can use the prompt immediately after you import it.
 No other action is required to use it in Power Apps or Power Automate, but it's a good idea to perform a quick test in AI Builder first.

-## Automating the process
+## Automate the process

 As prompts can be distributed across environments using solutions, you can automate your prompt lifecycle in the same way you would for other platform components.
 To learn more, go to
  [Application lifecycle management (ALM) with Microsoft Power Platform](/power-platform/alm).

-## Changing imported prompt
+## Change imported prompts

 Generally, we don't recommend changing imported prompts because it generates unmanaged customizations.
 These customizations can prevent the prompt from being properly updated in the future.
 Changes include updating prompt instruction or configuration.

-If you accidentally modifier your prompt after you've imported, delete the imported solution and then import the solution again.
+If you accidentally modify your prompt after you've imported, delete the imported solution and then import the solution again.

 To avoid accidental modification of a prompt after import, it might be a good idea to disable customization in the managed properties of the prompt before importing it.

 To disable customizations, do the following:

-1. From within the solution on the menu at the top, select **Managed Properties**.
+1. From the solution on the menu at the top, select **Managed Properties**.

 1. Turn off **Allow customizations**.